Home Compare BF-B vs DGE.L

 Brown-Forman vs Diageo: Which Stock Looks Stronger in 2026?

-Diageo holds the cleaner structural position, with growth as the main driver and stability adding further support.
-Brown-Forman still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Brown-Forman carrying a narrow edge on valuation.
+Diageo still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (BF-B: S&P 500, DGE.L: STOXX 600).